Jump To Section

 What Is Decanting Wine?

 Decanting wine means slowly pouring the wine from its bottle into a different container, without disturbing the sediment at the bottom.
-Wine is often decanted into a glass vessel with an easy-pour neck; examples include the swan, cornett, duck, and standard decanters, which come in small, medium, and large sizes.
+Wine is often decanted into a glass vessel with an easy-pour neck.
+Examples include the swan, cornett, duck, and standard decanters, which come in small, medium, and large sizes.

 What Are the Benefits of Decanting Wine?

-Decanting has three benefits:
+Decanting has three main benefits:

-- Enhances flavor through aeration.
+- Decanting enhances flavor through aeration.
 Aeration is the process of introducing oxygen to a liquid.
 This is also called allowing a wine to “breathe.”
 Aeration enhances a wine’s flavor by softening the tannins and releasing gases that have developed in the absence of oxygen.
 Decanting wine allows the flavors and aromas that were dormant while bottled to expand and breathe.

 Which Wines Do You Need to Decant?